subshare/bc-pgp-wot/README.md

-OpenPGP/GnuPG WOT (web of trust)
+OpenPGP/GnuPG web-of-trust (WOT)
 ===

 This repository is dedicated to the OpenPGP/GnuPG web-of-trust.
 It currently contains one single project/library: `org.bouncycastle.openpgp.wot`

-Its feature set is in short **full compatibility with GnuPG's trust database** -- in detail, this means:
+Its feature set is in short **full compatibility with GnuPG's trust database**.
+In detail, this means:

 1) Read GnuPG's `trustdb.gpg` (usually located in `~/.gnupg/`).